bbresearcher/web3/FOUNDY_FUZZ_LOGGER/README.md

 2. Add Config to your foundry.toml file to enable file access.
 See foundry.toml file in this directory
 3. Configure your remappings file. see remapping.txt in this directory.
 4. Import the Strings utils in your Foundry test file and use the logger function at the bottom of the file.
 See Counter.t.sol in this directory

+## RUN
+To run you just need to enter `forge test`.

+## OUTPUT
+A file with the name you configure in the test will be written into your root directory of your project.